wedesoft/sfsim/about.markdown

 permalink: /about/
 ---

-*sfsim* (space flight simulator) is an upcoming space simulator with realistic physics and a true-to-scale Earth.
+*sfsim* (space flight simulator) is a space simulator with realistic physics and a true-to-scale Earth.

 Current key Features: